 II) Sensitive Drilling Machine (Bench Drilling Machine)

-It is the best choice for producing small holes with high speeds.
+It is the best choice for producing small holes at high speeds.
 That device mainly includes a worktable, base, spindle, driving mechanism, drill head, and column.
-The work started from the drill fed into the piece by hand.
+The work started with the drill feed into the piece by hand.

 III) Radial Drilling Machine